abichat/zazou/README.md

 ## Notations

-To keep consistant notations in the package:
+To keep consistent notations in the package:

   - the considered tree has `m` leafs and `n` internal branches,